Data storage options in apps for SharePoint

 Documents, images, videos, audio files, and other kinds of unstructured data that is produced or used by an app for SharePoint can be stored in or outside SharePoint.
 Document libraries are a good choice for documents and are searchable via SharePoint search.
 A site asset library is often a good choice for multimedia files.

 Other options include blob storage in your Microsoft Azure account or on your own servers.
-(Microsoft Azure blob storage is not an option for autohosted apps.)
 You can also store files in some non-Microsoft platforms or cloud services.